William C. Shiel Jr., MD, FACP, FACR

 Medically speaking, constipation usually is defined as fewer than three bowel movements per week.
 Severe constipation is defined as less than one bowel movement per week.
 There is no medical reason to have a bowel movement every day.
 Going without a bowel movement for two or three days does not cause physical discomfort, only mental distress for some people.
 Contrary to popular belief, there is no evidence that "toxins" accumulate when bowel movements are infrequent or that constipation leads to cancer.

 It is important to distinguish acute (recent onset) constipation from chronic (long duration) constipation.
 Acute constipation requires urgent assessment because a serious medical illness may be the underlying cause (for example, tumors of the colon).
 Constipation also requires an immediate assessment if it is accompanied by worrisome symptoms such as rectal bleeding, abdominal pain and cramps, nausea and vomiting, and involuntary loss of weight.
-In contrast, the evaluation of chronic constipation may not be urgent, particularly if simple measures bring relief.
+The evaluation of chronic constipation may not be urgent, particularly if simple measures bring relief.

 Find out what women really need.